fmacedoo/react-native-github-query/README.md

 - A not trimmed username string on the search screen, may cause a user not found error.
 - A light github theme may be welcome.
 - Font scaling is also missed on that project.
-- Some typos like pallete.js file name, and any other.
+- Some typos like pallete.js file name, `spacers` to be renamed to `sizes`.

 ### Tests
 - Typography deserves more tests for each variant it delivers.